dotnet/runtime/docs/design/features/DynamicPgo.md

 1. Make DynamicPGO data available for inlinees (done)
 2. Implement profile count checker to look for inconsistencies (done)
 3. Fix significant profile maintenance issues
-4. Change profile data in jit to be floating point
+4. Change profile data in JIT to be floating point
-5. Change most of jit to only ever deal with normalized counts
+5. Change most of JIT to only ever deal with normalized counts
 6. Remove min/max edge count in favor of just one count
 7. Read profiled data for R2R methods (runtime dependence)
 8. Support user annotations